 We work with those over 16 years of age who do not currently require inpatient care.

 If you or a loved one fits these requirements and suffers with an eating disorder, we would love to support you.
 We work with both individuals who have been diagnosed and those who recognise that they are developing an unhealthy relationship with food and body image.

-Common eating disorders we work with include Binge Eating Disorder, Anorexia, Bulimia, Avoidant Restrictive Food Intake Disorder (ARFID), and Other Specified Feeding and Eating Disorders (OSFED).
+Common eating disorders we work with include Binge Eating Disorder, Anorexia, Bulimia, Atypical presentations, Other Specified Feeding and Eating Disorders (OSFED).
 That said, we strongly encourage those who are not diagnosed but recognise a problem to come forward for support.